 Dr. Shawnda Floyd got her start as a high-powered litigation attorney, going to battle in court.
-But in her second career as the Dean of Liberal Arts at North Lake College, she’s found a leadership style which thrives on collaboration, cooperation, and humility.
+But in her second career as the Vice President of Academic Affairs and Workforce Education at North Lake College, she’s found a leadership style which thrives on collaboration, cooperation, and humility.

 Raised to lead

 Floyd is the second of three sisters.
 As a child, she felt “like mission control, always having to keep the peace between the oldest and the youngest.”
 That upbringing turned her into a leader and problem-solver, whether as a team captain in playground games or a mediator of conflicts between her friends.

 Dr. Floyd describes herself as a “servant-leader.”
 She sets clear standards for herself: “Be humble.
 Be patient.
 Listen more than you speak.
 Don’t be afraid to admit when you’re wrong, and always apologize if you did something wrong.
 There are very few things that can’t be fixed, but a lot of the time we get stuck because we refuse to adapt or acknowledge our shortcomings.”

 Dr. Floyd finds that an open-minded, humble style of leadership leads to great results.
 She constantly solicits ideas and feedback from her department.
 “When people gravitate towards you, it’s not because you’re telling them what to do.
 It’s because you’re working with them in a manner that invites them in.”

 From the courtroom to the classroom